google-research/fooling-feature-visualizations/README.md

 ![example-figure](./assets/example_figure.png)

-For instance, we can adapt a model such that it maintains identical behavior on natural image input (e.g., identical ImageNet accuracy) but its feature visualizations are changed completely (e.g., showing a painting instead of the original feature visualization.
+For instance, from an adversarial perspective we can adapt a model such that it maintains identical behavior on natural image input (e.g., identical ImageNet accuracy) but its feature visualizations are changed completely.
+In the example here, the feature visualization shows a painting (right) instead of the original feature visualization (left).

 ## Citation
 ```